Derek Chisora vs. Otto Wallin: Background

-The fight
+Fight details

 From the opening bell, Chisora adopted a forward-pressing style, applying pressure behind a high guard and seeking to engage at close range.
 Wallin responded with lateral movement and counterpunching, using his jab to maintain distance and disrupt Chisora’s rhythm.
 Wallin found early success in the second round, landing clean shots while evading sustained exchanges.
 However, Chisora’s relentless pace began to shift momentum in rounds three and four, as he landed heavier blows and forced Wallin into defensive positions.
 A cut beneath Chisora’s right eye emerged in the fourth round, but did not appear to affect his aggression.
 In the middle rounds, Chisora continued to dictate the pace, crowding Wallin and landing clubbing shots to the body and head.
 Wallin’s movement became less effective under sustained pressure, and his output diminished as Chisora’s physicality took its toll.
 An accidental clash of heads in round five resulted in cuts under both of Chisora’s eyes, prompting a brief ringside inspection in round six, though the bout was allowed to continue.
 Chisora’s work rate remained high, and a barrage of punches in round eight left Wallin visibly shaken, with the referee closely monitoring the action.
 In round nine, Chisora landed a decisive overhand right that dropped Wallin, inflicting the first knockdown of Wallin's career.
 Wallin rose and attempted to rally in the tenth and eleventh rounds, landing sporadic counters as Chisora showed signs of fatigue.
 However, Chisora regained control in the final round, scoring a second knockdown with another overhand right in the closing seconds.
-All three judges unanimously scored the fight in favour of Chisora, with scores of 117-109, 114-112 and 160-110.
+All three judges unanimously scored the fight in favour of Chisora, with scores of 117–109, 114–112 and 116–110.